IshitaTakeshi/Bilinear-Interpolation-SIMD/README.md

 ### Python wraper
 #### Requirements

-For running main
+For main

 ```
 cython, numpy, scipy
 ```

-For benchmark, additionally
+For benchmark

 ```
-numba, scikit-image
+cython, numpy, numba, scikit-image
 ```

 #### How to build